scottrippey/zustand-refined/README.md

   - `hooks` defines the ways you can **read** state
   - `actions` defines the ways you can **update** state
 - **Code Quality**
   - All Zustand-specific logic should be encapsulated.
-This includes middleware, selectors, and caching techniques.
+This includes middleware, selectors, and memoization techniques.
   - The raw state doesn't need to be exposed.
-Custom hooks should be used for accessing specific parts of state, and should deal with proper caching.
+Custom hooks should be used for accessing specific parts of state, and should deal with proper memoization.
+  - Excellent TypeScript support.
+All types are inferred, so you don't have to manually declare your types.
 - **Scalability**
-  - It should be easy to create both Global stores and Provider-based local stores.
+  - It should be easy to create both **Global** stores and **Provider-based** local stores.
-  - It should be easy to migrate from a Global store to a Provider-based local store.
+  - It should be easy to **migrate** from a Global store to a Provider-based local store.

 ## Installation